-Of the 11 projects, four are children’s and youth productions, four are documentaries, and three are dramas.
-Audiences will enjoy productions in Cantonese, Italian, Mandarin, Urdu and Spanish.
+Of the 11 projects, nine are documentaries, and two are children’s and youth projects.
+Audiences will enjoy projects in Arabic, Italian, Russian, Tagalog, Ukrainian and Spanish.

 Click here to view a complete list of new projects that received Diverse Languages funding, including – complete synopses, producer credits, and funding commitments.

-Since 2010, the CMF has provided $16.9M to 79 projects as part of its Diverse Languages Program.
+Since 2010, the CMF has invested $20.4M in 91 projects as part of its Diverse Languages Program.

 About the Canada Media Fund